C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 2. When creating the TextField, the first parameter is the default text to show when the TextField is empty, and the second parameter is the String object to maintain the current TextField's content.
 We'll use the `notes` property with the index to get a specific `Note`, then use the `title` like so: `TextField("Enter note title", text: notes[index].title)`
 3. You'll notice the following error:
-`Cannot convert value of type 'String' to expected argument type 'Binding<String>'` In SwiftUI, a **binding** creates a two-way connection between the `TextView` and a property marked with the  `@Binding` property wrapper.
+`Cannot convert value of type 'String' to expected argument type 'Binding<String>'` In SwiftUI, a **binding** creates a two-way shared connection between the `TextView` and a property marked with the  `@Binding` property wrapper.
 User interaction with the `TextField` changes the value of `title`, and programmatically changing `title` causes the `TextField` to update its state.
 4. Add the @Binding property wrapper to the notes property, then use the binding using the `$` prefix.

 Your `NoteRow` should now look like this: